 Ingredient Notes

-Spinach - Hearty leafy green perfect for holding up under the toppings and dressing.
+- Hearty spinach is the perfect base for holding up under the toppings and dressing.
+You could also use green leaf lettuce, kale, or arugula.

-Goat Cheese - Crumbled goat cheese adds a nice creaminess to the salad.
+- Crumbled goat cheese adds a nice creaminess to the salad.
+You could also use feta, blue cheese, or gorgonzola.

-Candied Walnuts - Provide a bit of crunch and sweetness to the salad.
+- Candied walnuts provide a bit of crunch and sweetness to the salad.
+Pecans, almonds, cashews, or any other nut could be used instead.

 Step 1: